Dr. Babasaheb Ambedkar Open University

 Dr. Babasaheb Ambedkar Open University is a public institution of higher learning in Ahmedabad, Gujarat, India.
 It provides a variety of certificate courses, Diploma and degree programs through distance education mode, and other flexible mediums for its students.
-It is named after Indian political leader and the architect of the Indian Constitution Dr. Babasaheb Ambedkar.
+It is named after B. R. Ambedkar, the architect of the Indian Constitution.

 Profile

 The new concept of open education came into existence with the establishment of the Indira Gandhi National Open University.
 The university offers 38 programmes.